asmenezes/HaxeFlixelStarter/source/readme.txt

 MenuState
   Just have a button that goes to the first level when clicked

-Playstate/levels
-  Should probably extend the playstate but for now thats not implemented yet
+BaseState/levels
+  each level should extend the BaseState

-Enemy class
+Entity class
-  Should probably get extended but not implemented yet
+  Should probably get extended, example shown

 Player class
   Only need the one so you probably can just edit the one there

 Statemachine
-  Not yet implemented
   Decides what each thing is doing at any given time by implementing a "Brain"

 Csv's
-  Starts at 1 not 0, I usually have a blank first square to compensate need a csv for every "Layer" like the map, the enemies and the items
+  Starts at 1 not 0, I usually have a blank first square to compensate need a csv for every "Layer" like the map, the enemies and the items when creating an object layer map data thingy a bogus image of same tile size is needed (use your tilemap one)

 Loading Items
   For multiple items use the csv to import them for ease of use